lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

           definitions of "cryptographic algorithm" and
           "cryptographic scheme" given in {{I-D.ietf-pquip-pqt-hybrid-terminology}}.

-**CLIENT**:
-          Any software that is making use of a cryptographic key.
-          This includes a signer, verifier, encrypter, decrypter.
-          This is not meant to imply any sort of client-server relationship between the communicating parties.

 **COMBINER**:
   A combiner specifies how multiple shared secrets are combined into a single shared secret.